MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

-﻿<a name="HOLTitle"></a>
+<a name="HOLTitle"></a>
-# Using Windows Azure Service Bus Queue with Python #
+# Using Windows Azure Service Bus Queues with Python #

 ---

 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab you will use Python to manage Windows Azure Serice Bus Queue.
-There is a NCBI BLAST (National Center for Biotechnology Information Basic Local Alignment Search Tool) cloud srevice deployed for you.
-You can use IPython Notebook to send a task to the Service Bus Queue and the blast cloud service worker role will do the task for you.
-You will also read a message from the Service Bus Queue by IPython Notebook and process the task locally.
+In this hands-on lab you will use Python to interact with Windows Azure Service Bus Queues.
+There is a NCBI BLAST (National Center for Biotechnology Information Basic Local Alignment Search Tool) cloud service deployed for you.
+You will use IPython Notebook to send a task to a Service Bus queue; the BLAST cloud service worker role will receive the task from the queue and process the task for you.
+You will also read a message from a Service Bus queue from an IPython Notebook and process the task locally.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Understand Windows Azure Service Bus Queue.
+- Understand Windows Azure Service Bus Queues.
-- Send a task to a Service Bus Queue by IPython Notebook and check the processing result.
+- Send a task to a Service Bus Queue from an IPython Notebook and check the processing result.
 - Receive a message from a Service Bus Queue.

 <a name="Prerequisites"></a>